AdityaS1426/DebugDataBandits-Arcade/README.md

 ## Summary

 The Arcade Project aims to allow a User to play various games for entertainment on a Web Server.
 The User will be able to interact with the programs via a multitude of buttons, mouse movements, arrow keys, etc. Some of these games include Snake, TicTacToe, Tetris, Egyptian Card Slap, & more.
-Additionally, the User will be able to collect "Coins" for winning certain games to
+Additionally, the User will be able to collect "Coins" for winning certain games to buy various different prizes.

+## Work for Week 7

+####### Aditya Surapaenni

+- Click on this [link](https://drive.google.com/file/d/17y1B-VN6N9yavHkoa137qIdPxo7I_Ovl/view?usp=sharing) to access an MVC diagram I created to plan out the Snake Game.

 ## General Plan for Week 6